-Students will develop increasing levels of musical proficiency through the widest possible range of repertoire, The goal of lifelong music enjoyment will be explored along with post secondary education preparation and careers in music.
-Performance opportunities may include festivals, concerts, workshops all designed to enhance the student's experience.
+Students will develop increasing levels of musical proficiency through the widest possible range of repertoire.
+The goal of lifelong music enjoyment will be explored along with post secondary education preparation and careers in music.
+Performance opportunities may include festivals, concerts and workshops all designed to enhance the student's experience.
 Evaluation will be based on progress, attitude, participation in music department activities and self reflection.
 In addition, the students will be able to complete the Career Life Connections 12 course which is a Ministry graduation requirement.
-Concert Band 11/12 is a year long course that alternates with Jazz band/CLC and a study.
+Concert Band 11/12 is a year long course that alternates with Jazz band or a Study .
+The full components of CLC will also be completed.